Fxll3n/Timeli/README.md

 ---
 ##  Overview

-Timeli is a minimal note taking app inspired by Notion's simple interface.
-We, the Timeli developers, despise an interface where you are bombarded with features and notifications.
+Timeli is a minimal note taking app which is inspired by other applications.
+We the Timeli Developers have always despised a overcluttered, sensory overload interface that always wants your attention.
-For that reason, everything in Timeli is customizable and minimal.
-With Timeli, you should do things your way.
+For this reason alone, everything inside of Timeli is customizable, and minmal.
+It's not our app, it's your app.
+The one in control should be able to do it their way.

 ---

 ##  Features